After court, Johnny Depp and Amber Heard's careers face another trial - Local News 8

 The courtroom performance by the legal teams for Depp and Heard — a live-streamed trial watched by millions — may also shape industry perspective on the two stars.

-“Globally, people have seemingly become polarized by the trial, we have watched this unfold in the press prior to its culmination in the courtroom, ” Amanda K. Ruisi, Founder & President AKR Public Relations & AKR Ventures, told CNN.
+“Globally, people have seemingly become polarized by the trial, we have watched this unfold in the press prior to its culmination in the courtroom, ” Amanda K. Ruisi, founder and president of AKR Public Relations & AKR Ventures, told CNN.

 Ruisi believes Depp’s representatives have been more effective.